Online Bachelor of Business Administration Health Services Administration

 Being an effective communicator is an essential skill for any profession.
 In this course, you will learn the secrets to writing, listening, and speaking with credibility in order to share your voice with the world.

 Provides a foundation in today's business operations with a focus on the major functions of a business (management, production, marketing, finance and accounting, human resource management, and various support functions).
 The course also provides an overview of business organizations and the competitive business environment, strategic planning, international business, ethical considerations, quality assurance and more.

-Before you can pursue your bachelor’s degree, you’ll need to enroll at Strayer.
-Here’s what you’ll need to get started for admission to the university.
+Before you can pursue your bachelor’s degree, you have to enroll at Strayer.
+Here’s what you need to get started for admission to the university.

 Transferring to Strayer from another university?

 Some or all of the credits you’ve earned may be transferable.

 We welcome international students from around the globe.